Magome Juku

 Magome is a small, remote town in Gifu Prefecture.
 The nearest small town is Nakatsugawa.

-From JR Nakatsugawa Station, you can take a 30 minute bus ride to Magome, costing 570 JPY one way.
-With buses operating more or less every hour, one can easily explore this unique part of the country.
+From JR Nakatsugawa Station, you can take a 30-minute bus ride to Magome, costing 570 JPY one way.
+With buses operating more or less every hour, you can easily explore this unique part of the country.

 Explore more in Gifu Prefecture